fcipaq/picohero_pplib/README.md

 Place the *pplib* directory into your Arduino libraries folder.
 Next, install Earle Philhower's Raspberry Pi Pico Arduino core.
 The library is meant to be used with Arduino.
 It is written in non-object-oriented C++.
 At first you need to setup the hardware (16 bit or 8 bit color depth, resolution, panel fitter).
 See setup.h for details.
 Your sketch has then to call pplInit() right at the beginning.
 That’s it.
 You may now build the examples.

+# Setup

+Some compile time hardware setup can be done in setup.h

+// TODO

 # Library description:

 ## Types